Dynamics 365 Unified Interface: Frequently Asked Questions

 If you have implemented or upgraded to Dynamics 365 v9.0, you already have access to the Unified Interface in a desktop browser but for the majority of desktop users this has yet to be enabled.

 In v9.0 and v9.1, Unified Interface co-exists with the classic web interface for existing customers.
-Upon upgrading to v9.0 most administrators opted to deploy a refreshed version of the regular web interface rather than activating the new experience.
+Upon upgrading to v9.0 Online most administrators opted to deploy a refreshed version of the regular web interface rather than activating the new experience.

-While the classic web UI and new experience currently co-exist, Microsoft has signaled that at some future point it will switch off this side by side arrangement and migrate all customers to the Unified Interface.
+While the classic web UI and new experience currently co-exist, Microsoft has signalled that at some future point it will switch off this side by side arrangement and migrate all customers to the Unified Interface.

 When will the classic web UI be deprecated?